Images for illustrative purposes only

 Janumet contains metformin and sitagliptin.
 Sitagliptin works by increasing the levels of incretins that help control blood sugar by increasing the release of insulin, especially after a meal.
 Incretins also decrease the amount of sugar produced by the liver.

-Metformin works by helping to restore your body’s proper response to the insulin that your body produces naturally.
+Metformin helps to restore your body’s proper response to the insulin that your body produces naturally.
 It also decreases the amount of sugar that your liver produces that your stomach and intestines absorb.

 Controlling high blood sugar in diabetic type 2 patients prevent kidney disease, nerve problems, blindness, loss of limbs, and sexual function problems.
 Proper control of diabetes may also lessen your risk of a heart attack or a stroke.